Imburse-Payments/imburse-payments.github.io/pages/getting-started/~payment-options-with-payout-token-not-used.md

 ## Functions
 The available functions are:

-- Get Payout Payment Options
+- Get Payout Options

 ## API Documentation
-All the Payout Schemes functions are fully documented in the [Payout Schemes API documentation](https://api-docs.imbursepayments.com/?version=latest#ebd01177-836e-4c2e-bfc9-c4dbfc07feb1).
+All the Transaction functions are fully documented in the [Schemes API documentation](https://api-docs.imbursepayments.com/?version=latest#09f68806-2b90-433d-9f6d-684cfef1d890).

 ## Models
 The following models are used for Payment Options: